abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Find and list specific file, directory, link or any filesystem type recursively while keep utilizing most`find` test or action options that may be passed and made use of
 ## Requirement
   - Bash (tested/developed in version 5)
   - Find (Linux utility, tested/developed using GNU findutils 4.6)
   - Default setting of history which is enabled and not prevented by HISTIGNORE value of this tool's function name.
 So not to screw up this default settings is required
   - Optional, as required by optional feature:
     - file needed in -i (information) option
     - ldd needed in -de (dependencies) option
-# Limitation
+## Limitation
   Can't be used multiple in shell one-liner by separating with `;` Bash command terminator, only first invocation is to work
+  Can't be used as alias
+  Default setting off globstar must not be screwed by `shopt -s globstar` as it could cause inefficiency on `**` wildcard path search.
+Of course it's completely fine as long as not invoking in such way

 Simply type:
 $ l